AllStarLink/ASL3-Manual/docs/index.md

 ## Welcome to ASL3

-AllStarLink’s app\_rpt version 3 is the next generation of repeater and hotspot software.
-This version of app\_rpt has been redesigned to run on the Long Term Support version of Asterisk®, the latest operating systems, and modern hardware.
-In other words, ASL3 now runs on Asterisk 20, Debian 12, Raspberry Pi's, amd64, x86, and virtual hosts.
+AllStarLink’s ASL version 3 is the next generation of AllStar repeater and hotspot software.
+This version of AllStar has been redesigned to run on Asterisk LTS (Long Term Support), the latest operating systems, and modern hardware.
+As of this writing, AllStar now runs on Asterisk 20, Debian 12, Raspberry Pi's, amd64, x86, and virtual hosts.

-The update from Asterisk version 1.4 to version 20 implements over 15 years of bug fixes, security improvements and enhancements to the core asterisk application.
-This update required app\_rpt to be heavily modified to run on the latest version of Asterisk®.
-It brings with it the latest Asterisk® applications, channel drivers and other functionality.
+The update from Asterisk version 1.4 to version 20 implements over 15 years of Asterisk bug fixes, security improvements and enhancements.
+This update required app\_rpt (the Asterisk application that is AllStar) to be heavily modified to run on the latest version of Asterisk.
+It brings with it the latest Asterisk applications, channel drivers and other functionality.

 As part of this update, app\_rpt has been refactored to make the code base easier to maintain and enhance.
 This process has been going on for over two years and will continue.
 The app\_rpt code base will meet all current Asterisk® coding guidelines.